Home > City Guides > 15 Things to Know About Living in Pensacola

 A post shared by @instagram

 Looking for a job in Pensacola?
-With a low unemployment rate of 3.6%, this Florida city is a great place to advance your career.
+With a low unemployment rate of 3.8%, this Florida city is a great place to advance your career.
 Pensacola offers a variety of employment opportunities across many industries, including financial services, healthcare, education, manufacturing, hospitality, and more.
 Work for Navy Federal Credit Union—the Pensacola campus is one of the credit union’s critical operational hubs!
-Healthcare professionals can find jobs at Pensacola hospitals like the Baptist Hospital or Ascension Sacred Heart Pensacola, home to the Studer Family Children’s Hospital—the only children’s hospital in Northwest Florida.
-Or find employment opportunities in manufacturing with companies like Ascend Performance Materials or GE Verona.
+Find healthcare jobs at Pensacola hospitals like the Baptist Hospital or Ascension Sacred Heart Pensacola, home to the Studer Family Children’s Hospital—the only children’s hospital in Northwest Florida.
+Or seek employment opportunities in manufacturing with companies like Ascend Performance Materials or GE Verona.

 Attend Pensacola Colleges